Public vs Private Blockchain: An Insight from the Akachain Perspective

 Public and Private Blockchain

 The main subject of our discourse bothers on the arguments surrounding the Public-Private Blockchain debate.
-As has been seen to be the popular opinion that the blockchain should only be applied to activities and transactions that should be full-fledged public in nature, hence flawing the very existence or set up of private or permissioned blockchains, there are others who hold the view that the public blockchain is not entirely suited for enterprises hence advocate a private or permissioned blockchain sometimes regarded as Enterprise Blockchain.
+As has been seen to be the popular opinion that the blockchain should only be applied to activities and transactions that should be full-fledged public in nature, hence flawing the very existence or set up of permissioned blockchains, there are others who hold the view that the public blockchain is not entirely suited for enterprises hence advocate a permissioned blockchain sometimes regarded as Enterprise Blockchain.
 There are still some others who think both the public and private blockchain are not mutually exclusive to each other, can exist not just side by side but can be interdependent impacting several industries that have found solid use cases for the blockchain technology resulting in an even richer global blockchain ecosystem.

 Ethereum and Bitcoin Network are the most popular and largest of public blockchains there are with tens of thousands of nodes (a computer connected to the network) scattered across the network all saddled with the responsibility of validating transactions through the consensus rule.
 The basic characteristics of this type of blockchain are that this type of blockchain is completely open and anyone can join and participate in the network, it can also receive and send transactions from anybody in the world, and is easily audited by anyone who is in the system.
 It is worth to note that each node has as much transmission and power as any other, making public blockchains not only decentralized but fully distributed, as well.